 Situated on the coast of the Golden State of California, San Clemente State Beach is the perfect destination for your next RV getaway.
-The area is known for its abundant wildlife and enjoyable climate year round.
-Most days you can expect the highs to be in the 60s and 70s, but it may drop down to the 40s when night falls, so be prepared.
+The area is known for its abundant wildlife and enjoyable climate year-round.
+Most days you can expect the highs to be in the 60s and 70s, but it may drop down to the 40s when night falls, so come prepared.

 The San Clemente State Beach area is also rich in cultural and natural history that would excite even the kids.
 The tall sandstone bluffs along the beach were formed over millions of years of wind and sea erosion, carving out the canyon walls you see today.
 You may even think the bluffs resemble a desert setting, and you're not the only one.
 The bluffs have been used to shoot several western movies and TV shows.

 Aside from snapping pictures of the beautiful scenery, you can also explore the nature trails, enjoy a nice picnic, or go down to the beach and surf, swim, relax, boogie board, play, and fish.
 Whether you love cultural history or not, don't leave without checking out the one-of-a-kind Visitor's Center, which was originally a Spanish Colonial cottage.

 Choose between RV and tent sites with full hookups, tent sites, and group campsites when you stay at San Clemente State Beach.
 This State Beach also allows the use of generators, so if you can bring along yours if you'd like.

 San Clemente State Beach is located just about smack dab in the middle of Los Angeles and San Diego.
 The entrance of San Clemente State Beach can be easily accessed from I-5.
 The city of San Clemente is just a short drive of 2.4 miles away.
 If you are looking for supplies or a restaurant, you'll find it there.
 As long as RVers stick to the I-5, they won't encounter any obstacles or height restrictions.